-During the year ended December 31, 2010, net cash provided by operating activities was composed of net income of \$24.5 million, non-cash adjustments to net income of \$34.3 million, offset by a net loss on the discontinued operations transactions and sale of operations totaling \$3.0 million.
-Non-cash adjustments to net income consist of depreciation of fixed assets; amortization of intangibles assets including client lists, non-compete agreements, discount on convertible notes, and related deferred financing costs; loss on redemption of 2006 Notes; adjustments related to contingent earnouts; and expense related to stock-based compensation.
+During the year ended December 31, 2010, net cash provided by operating activities was \$53.3 million and primarily consisted of net income of \$24.5 million, non-cash adjustments to net income of \$34.3 million, offset by a net loss on the discontinued operations transactions and sale of operations totaling \$3.2 million.
+Non-cash adjustments to net income consist primarily of depreciation of fixed assets, amortization of intangibles assets including client lists and non-compete agreements, amortization of the discount on convertible notes and deferred financing fees, stock-based compensation expense, deferred income tax expense, provision for bad debts, loss on redemption of 2006 Notes, and adjustments to contingent purchase price liabilities.
 These non-cash adjustments to net income were partially offset by negative changes in working capital of \$6.1 million.
 Working capital resulted in a use of cash primarily from slower collections on accounts receivable as evidenced by the increase in DSO to 72 days at December 31, 2010 from 66 days at December 31, 2009.
 This use of working capital was partially offset by sources of cash due to active vendor management, an increase in compensation incentive accruals, and an increase in restructuring charges related to the Florida office consolidation.
-Cash used by discontinued operations was \$2.4 million.
+Cash used by discontinued operations was \$2.6 million.

-During the year ended December 31, 2009, net cash provided by operations consisted of net income of \$31.4 million and non-cash adjustments to net income of \$37.7 million, partially offset by uses of cash from negative changes in working capital of \$19.9 million and net gains on the sale of operations and the discontinued operations transactions totaling \$0.4 million.
-Non-cash items mainly consist of depreciation and amortization, amortization of discount on convertible notes and related deferred financing costs, and expense related to stock-based compensation.
+During the year ended December 31, 2009, net cash provided by operating activities was \$49.8 million and primarily consisted of net income of \$31.4 million and non-cash adjustments to net income of \$37.6 million, partially offset by negative changes in working capital of \$19.9 million and net gains on the sale of operations and the discontinued operations transactions totaling \$0.3 million.
+Non-cash items mainly consist of depreciation of fixed assets, amortization of intangibles including client lists and non-compete agreements, amortization of the discount on convertible notes and deferred financing fees, provision for bad debts, and stock-based compensation expense.
 Working capital resulted in a use of cash primarily from an increase in accounts receivable as a result of significant acquisitions closed on December 31, 2008 (New York and Boston), the timing of payments on accounts payable, and the reduction in the compensation incentive accruals.
 These uses were partially offset by the timing of tax payments and interest payments related to the credit facility.
-Cash provided by discontinued operations was \$0.9 million.
+Cash provided by discontinued operations was \$1.0 million.